 "He sees his shadow about 80 percent of the time and the other 20 percent he doesn't," Deeley told Live Science previously.
 "He's pretty darn accurate."

-Last year, Phil reported seeing his shadow, suggesting six more weeks of winter.
-Indeed, winter's grip held tight into April, Accuweather reported.
+Last year, Phil also reported seeing no shadow, suggesting an early spring.
+Alas, winter's grip held tight into mid-March in North America, according to news reports.

 - 9 Tips for Exercising in Winter Weather